Fourth Quarter Newsletter

 Baron Updates

-Remember that you can also visit our website to gain access to your client portal.
+For those of you who are new to the Baron portal, you can visit our website to gain access to your client portal.
 Just click on the client-portal tab, which will allow you to view your account information.
-The client login requires a username and password to gain access through the portal.
+The client login requires a username and password to gain access to the portal.
 Please let us know if you would like to create your portal login or if you would like to learn more about what the portal provides, including paperless statements.
+Please also let us know if you would like to transition to the newer portal.
 Contact Baron at 1-866-333-6659 or at info@baron-financial.com to enroll.

 We wish you all a happy, healthy, and prosperous New Year!